 Penny Williams, born June 18, 1925, died January 8, 2019 age 93.
 Funeral Services will be held Sunday January 13, 2019 at 3:30pm at the Grace Lutheran Church ELCA located at1202 S. Pioneer.
 The family will receive friends from 2:30 -3:30pm at the church.
 Viewing will be held at the North’s Funeral Home, Thursday January 10, from 11-5pm and Friday January 11, 9am-5pm.
 Private Interment will be held at the Buffalo Gap Cemetery.

-To send flowers in memory of Emma Margarette Williams, please visit our Heartfelt Sympathies Store.
+To send flowers to the family or plant a tree in memory of Emma Margarette Williams, please visit our Heartfelt Sympathies Store.

 Her father and mother were Ralph and Mary McKenzie.
 She was born in Franklin, Pennsylvania and grew up in the Depression.
 She was the fifth of five siblings, John, Elizabeth, Cletus, Helena and herself.
 Her father was an invalid at that time and the family took boarders into their home to make ends meet, Her mother also did laundry for others.
 She became a registered nurse at Lancanau Hospital in Philadelphia which was a Lutheran hospital at the time and her instructors were Lutheran nuns.
 She met her future husband, Toby, as his nurse when he had appendicitis during WWII.
 She asked the other nurses not to give him her name, which is Emma Margaretta McKenzie, but he found out she was from Pennsylvania and called her Penny, a nickname that stuck.
 They were married in Fort Worth at her sister’s home and she stayed in Texas the rest of her life.
 They had 3 children: George Toby, Susan Elaine and Cynthia Lynn.
 They moved to Abilene where she lived from1962 until her death.